- Complete the training necessary to register as a social worker

 - Opportunities to learn from service users, carers, and professionals

 Social Work at Winchester is a professional qualification covering the main knowledge, skills and values essential for practising as a newly qualified social worker.
-Successful completion of this programme makes you eligible to register as a social worker with the Health and Care Professions Council (HCPC).
+Successful completion of this programme makes you eligible to register as a social worker with Social Work England.

 You cover the key knowledge base of social work – social policy, legislation, aspects of psychology and sociology, social work theory, and social work methods and communication.
 The course provides an introduction to the development of professional identity and the acquisition of professional values.
 You discuss the complexities and importance of interprofessional working; develop an understanding of the importance of sociological and psychological perspectives across the life course; and gain a critical understanding of different types of interventions underpinned by legislation and social policy.
 There is a key introductory module which enforces the concept of professional, reflective practice and professional boundaries.